DreamExposure/TicketBird-Discord-Bot/README.md

 TicketBird is an open source, GPL-3 project.
 We always welcome and appreciate contributions.

 ## 💻 Development & Local Testing
-For development, you should have the Java 17 JDK and Docker installed (and running)
+For development, you need JDK 17+ and Docker installed.

 1. Fork this repository and open it in your favorite editor (IntelliJ recommended for Kotlin)
 2. Write your code and add applicable tests
-3. Build with `./gradlew clean build jibDockerBuild` (this will also build a docker image for testing)
+3. Compile and build the docker image with `./gradlew clean build jibDockerBuild`
-4. Place config in `./docker/bot-config/application.properties` and start with `docker compose up -d`
+4. Place config in `./docker/bot-config/application.properties`
+5. Start the bot and dependencies for testing with `docker compose up -d`
-    - You can connect to the debugger at port `5005`
+   - You can connect to the Java debugger at port `5005`
-5. Create a pull request and describe your changes! <3
+6. Create a pull request and describe your changes! <3

 # 🌐 Localization (translations)
 Please only submit localizations if you speak and/or write the language you are translating to.